Borgia1995/jianhaohuang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 #  About Me
 I am currently a Post-doctoral Fellow in the Department of Electrical and Electronic Engineering, [the University of Hong Kong (HKU)](https://www.hku.hk), supervised by Prof. Kaibin Huang.
-I received the Ph.D. degree in computer and information engineering from [The Chinese University of Hong Kong, Shenzhen (CUHK-SZ)](https://www.cuhk.edu.cn/en), China, in 2023, under the supervision of Prof. Chuan Huang and the B.Eng. in communication engineering from the Harbin Engineering University, Harbin, China, in 2017.
+I received the Ph.D. degree in Computer and Information Engineering from [The Chinese University of Hong Kong, Shenzhen (CUHK-SZ)](https://www.cuhk.edu.cn/en), China, in 2023, under the supervision of Prof. Chuan Huang and the B.Eng. in Communication Engineering from the Harbin Engineering University, Harbin, China, in 2017.

 My research interests include:
 - Semantic Communications